 by The Chocolate Dictionary

-Chocolatistes frequently regard the men they love as good enough to eat.
-The singer Madonna wrote in one of the letters and messages to former boyfriend Jim Albright, “If you were in the middle of a big box of chocolates, I would pick you out, pop you in my mouth and savour every tasty morsel.”
-And Sabrina Bliss, in Carrie Alexander’s romantic novel The Chocolate Seduction, desperately tries to resist the attraction to tempting hunk Kit Rex, but is undermined by the sheer deliciousness of his manly charms: “She pushed off the stool and went to stand next to him.
+Chocolatistes consider the men they love as good enough to eat.
+The singer Madonna wrote in a message to then-boyfriend Jim Albright, “If you were in the middle of a big box of chocolates, I would pick you out, pop you in my mouth and savour every tasty morsel.”
+Sabrina Bliss, in Carrie Alexander’s romantic novel The Chocolate Seduction, desperately tries to resist her attraction to tempting hunk Kit Rex, but is undermined by the deliciousness of his manly charms: “She pushed off the stool and went to stand next to him.
 He smelled like bittersweet chocolate, darkly sweet and delicious.
 Gobble, gobble, slurp, she thought, humming with vibrations at his nearness”.